Course: MGT05 - Management and Supervision

 - Completing the online Situational Leadership II assessment (20 minutes)

-- Completing the Media Training course on the NOAA Learn Center (two hours)
+- Completing the Media Training course on the Commerce Learning Center (one hour)

-- NOAA staff only: Completing the six NOAA Supervisor Series online modules located in the Commerce Learning Center (CLC) (eight hours)
+- NOAA staff only: Completing the seven NOAA Supervisor Series online modules located in the Commerce Learning Center (CLC) (seven to eight hours)

 Optional, Recommended: None